8 Best Latte Machine Reviews (+ a Buying Guide)

 First, there’s the built-in burr grinder, ensuring fresh tasting coffee.
 Then there’s Jura’s patented Intelligent Pre-Brew Aroma System and Pulse Extraction Process (PEP), which work together to guarantee the best extraction of your ground beans and the most flavorful brew.
 These are coupled with the Intelligent Water System (IWS), which optimizes the quality of your brewing water.

-But what we love most about the E8 is the degree to which you can customize your favorite drink.
+But what we love most about the E8 is the degree to which you can customize your favourite drink.
 There are 12 pre-programmed drinks available at the touch of a button, lattes included.
-For each, you can use the intuitive color display to adjust the coffee strength, brew temperature, milk temperature, shot volume, and milk volume.
+For each, you can use the intuitive colour display to adjust the coffee strength, brew temperature, milk temperature, shot volume, and milk volume.